iMac7/RSK/README.md

 ## Mining
 Mining on ethereum is quite straightforward - validators stake ETH and contribute blocks to the network(Proof of stake).
 In case the validator wanted to mine blocks for another chain, they would need to follow its different rules either for proof of work or proof of stake and cover the extra computation overhead.

-On rootstock, [merged mining](https://blog.rootstock.io/noticia/rsk-bitcoin-merge-mining-is-here-to-stay/) is used.
+Contrary to ethereum, rootstock uses a Proof of Work mechanism, specifically [merged mining](https://blog.rootstock.io/noticia/rsk-bitcoin-merge-mining-is-here-to-stay/).
 Merged mining is a method of mining blocks for several blockchains simultaneously.
-The main point of merged mining is that rootstock blocks are linked by bitcoin miners to bitcoin blocks, which greatly enhances security by maintaining a second reference in case malicious actors want to add invalid blocks to the network.
+The main point of merged mining is that rootstock blocks are linked by bitcoin miners to bitcoin blocks, which greatly enhances security by maintaining a second reference in case malicious actors want to add invalid blocks to the network and also making sure it is computationally or economically very expensive to attack the blockchain due to PoW.
-<br/>About half the bitcoin miners perform merged mining on rootstock and they are compensated for it on block confirmation through a smart contract on rootstock.
-Contrary to ethereum, rootstock uses a Proof of Work mechanism.
+<br/>About half the bitcoin miners perform merged mining on rootstock and they are compensated for it on block confirmation.

 ## Smart contract compatibility